 Law 403 Principles of Jurisprudence: This course deals with the definition of the fundamentals of jurisprudence, its subject, usefulness and methods of authorship, definition of legal ruling and explanation of its two divisions (mandatory and objective), and the types of each division and conditions of commissioning for an act.
-The course also teaches the general, special, command, prohibition, absolute, limited, common, truth, imagery, explicit, apparent, text, precise, hidden, ambiguous, synopsized, similar, the text phrase, the text reference, the text indication, the text requirement, the concept of contravention.
+The course also teaches the general, special, command, prohibition, absolute, limited, common, truth, imagery, explicit, apparent, text, precise, hidden, ambiguous, synopsized, similar, the text requirement, the concept of contravention.
 This course deals with the explanation of diligence and its role in interpreting the Sharia and legal texts.